Access Privileges

 GetOnly (-g)

 Permits only individual file downloads (with or without compression).
 All other actions, including directory listings, are forbidden.
-It is a more restrictive form ReadOnly, useful for providing users with targeted downloads via expedat:// URLs.
+It is a more restrictive form of ReadOnly, useful for providing users with targeted downloads via expedat:// URLs.
 Not compatible with SyncDat.

 WriteListOnly (-W)